grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/02 WebSockets.md

 ## Timeouts

-You can add a timeout to the WebSocket connection by passing a handler function as well as the timeout value (in milliseconds) to the [socket.setTimeout](/javascript-api/k6-ws/socket/socket-settimeout) function.
+To add a timeout to the WebSocket connection, pass both a handler function and a timeout value (in milliseconds) to the [socket.setTimeout](/javascript-api/k6-ws/socket/socket-settimeout) function.

 <CodeGroup labels={["Timeouts in WebSocket tests"]} lineNumbers={[true]}>